 However, common pathways for sharing data, like faxes and EMR access, only deliver general-purpose information captured at a fixed point in time.
 That limits the effectiveness of the data in the decision-making process.
 It can lead to extended back-and-forth conversations and other delays.

-The Importance of the Care Level Score in CORTEX: Automated Determinations and Time Savings
+The Importance of the Care Level Score in Dragonfly: Automated Determinations and Time Savings

 Even though UM is a complex process – the complexity of which can lead to delays in decision-making and friction between payers and providers – there are also many potential areas of improvement to consider.